 Confidence, and experience.
 Villa lack the latter and that became a problem when Liverpool levelled and confidence dipped.
 Initially Villa, bolstered by back-to-back wins, looked bright.
 Their youngsters wanted the ball and looked to play it around.
-Sometimes this led to being caught in possession and given their pace and strength in attack Villa should probably have played the ball forward earlier, but they still created a series of half-chances and should have led after 16 minutes when Matt Lowton’s fine pass found Gabby Agbolahor in the clear, but he put his shot too close to Pepe Reina.
-Fifteen minutes later Villa struck, Agbolahor cushioning a long ball from Ashley Westwood for Benteke to thrash in his 18th goal of an excellent season.
+Sometimes this led to being caught in possession and given their pace and strength in attack Villa should probably have played the ball forward earlier, but they still created a series of half-chances and should have led after 16 minutes when Matt Lowton's fine pass found Gabby Agbonlahor in the clear, but he put his shot too close to Pepe Reina.
+Fifteen minutes later Villa struck, Agbolahor cushioning a long ball from Ashley Westwood for Benteke to thrash in his 18th Villa goal in all competitions of an excellent season.

 At this stage, Benteke was monstering Jamie Carragher whose final season is beginning to look as uncomfortable as Gary Neville's was, whereas Luis Suarez was being well-marshalled by Nathan Baker and Ron Vlaar.
 Suarez, who began wide but then swapped with Philippe Coutinho, was gifted his best chance by a wayward back-pass by Barry Bannan but wasted it.